randylubin/Diegetic-Games/_drafts/using-figma-for-card-game-prototyping.md

 # Further Capabilities

-While this guide covers the basics, there are many directions for further exploration, including:
+While this guide covers the basics, there are many directions for further exploration:

 * Advanced Sync capabilities, including Booleans
 * A4 formatting for European printers